 Health Equity Committee

 Equality means each individual or group of people is given the same resources or opportunities.
 Equity recognizes that each person has different circumstances and allocates the exact resources and opportunities needed to reach an equal outcome.
-More info can be found at Online Public Health: Equity vs. Equality: What’s the Difference?
+More information can be found at Online Public Health: Equity vs. Equality: What’s the Difference?

 Equality Equity people with hands up grabbing fruit